 4. Baking For Christmas

-You can bet we bake cookies for Santa every year which is one of our favorite Christmas activities!
-But we also love baking the whole season leading up to Christmas whether it is biscotti for gifts or seasonal muffins for special holiday breakfasts.
+You can bet we bake cookies for Santa Claus every year and it is one of our favorite Christmas activities!
+But we also love baking the whole season leading up to Christmas.
+We make treats like biscotti for gifts, a yule log, or seasonal muffins for special Christmas morning breakfasts.
 We love making something together and then getting to enjoy the fruit of labor together.